 Your database connection settings, root folder and URLs, and other information are stored in the config.php file in your /global folder.
 Let us first explain what config.php is.

-The Config file is located in your GFS (global file system) and contains the unique settings of your form tools installation.
+The Config file is located in your GFS (Global File System) and contains the unique settings of your form tools installation.
 It provides information relevant to your installation and server configuration.

-The WP-confi.php file is an essential component of the WordPress installation.
+The WP-config.php file is an essential component of the WordPress installation.
 It retains database information in its databases, such as the database name, username, password, and host.
 As a result, it’s critical to keep it safe.

 9. Firewall against Security Breach

 A firewall filters the traffic to your websites.
-It keeps the good and authorized traffic flowing in and the unauthorized ones out.
+It keeps the good and authorized traffic flowing and the unauthorized ones out.
 As a result, you are protected against security breaches.

-10. Scan WP to keep it clean
+10. Scan WordPress to keep it clean